 If you look at all the child care resume samples we share in this guide, you will notice that each of them has an education section.
 In some resumes it may be smaller, in others, it’s more extended.
 But, it is always there.

-A well-organized education section can give a head start to your career in child care.
+Our resume services experts say a well-organized education section can give a head start to your career in child care.
 So, let us share a few key tips with you.

 First and foremost, it is crucial that you have a clear idea of what details to list here.
 Mention your highest education first.
 You should begin with the basics: